artefactual/atom-docs/user-manual/add-edit-content/terms.rst

    with matching terms.
 3. When you see the term you would like to add as a related term, click on it
    - it will be added to the field.
-4. You can also create a new converse term directly from the converse term :term:`field`.
+4. You can also create a new :term:`converse term` directly from the converse term :term:`field`.
 If the term you have entered in the converse term field does not yet exist, AtoM will create it when saving your edits.